7 Honest Difference Between Swordfish and Marlin with Table

-The main difference between swordfish and marlin is that swordfish has a dorsal fin more like a shark’s and it extends far up looking like a feather while marlins have a single dorsal fin that connects along the fish’s back to a short soft-looking ridge.
+What is the difference between swordfish and marlin?
+Swordfish has a dorsal fin more like a shark’s and it extends far up looking like a feather while marlins have a single dorsal fin that connects along the fish’s back to a short soft-looking ridge.

 Characteristics Swordfish Marlin